Second Anglo-Sikh War: Aftermath of the first Anglo-Sikh war

-Sikh Rebellions
+Sikh rebellions

-Multan Rebellion
+Multan rebellion

 The city of Multan was part of the Sikh kingdom, having been captured by Ranjit Singh in 1818.
-In 1848, it was governed by a Hindu viceroy, Dewan Mulraj.
+In 1848, it was governed by a Punjabi viceroy, Dewan Mulraj.
 After the end of the First Anglo-Sikh war, Mulraj had behaved independently.
 When he was required by the British-controlled Durbar in Lahore to pay an increased tax assessment and revenues which were in arrears, Mulraj attempted to give up power to his son, so as to maintain his family's position as rulers.
 Currie instead appointed Sardar Kahan Singh Mann to succeed to the governorship and appointed a British Political Agent, Lieutenant Patrick Vans Agnew, to accompany him.

 On 18 April 1848, Kahan Singh and Vans Agnew arrived at Multan with another officer, Lieutenant William Anderson, and a small escort.
 Mulraj handed over the keys of the fortress, but as Vans Agnew's party attempted to take possession, they were attacked by a party of Mulraj's irregular troops, and a mob from the city.
 Both officers were wounded, and were rescued by Kahan Singh.
 They were taken to a mosque outside the city.
 Their escorts defected to Mulraj, and the two officers were murdered by the mob the next day.

 Mulraj later claimed that he had not instigated these attacks, but he was committed to rebellion because of them.
 He presented Vans Agnew's head to Kahan Singh and told him to take it back to Lahore.
 The news of the killings spread over the Punjab, and unrest and disquiet increased.
 Large numbers of Sikh soldiers deserted the regiments loyal to the Durbar to join those prepared to rebel under the leadership of Mulraj and disaffected Sirdars.

 Battle of Kinyeri

 Lieutenant Herbert Edwardes, the British Political Agent in Bannu, had been near Multan in April but was unable to save Vans Agnew.
 He hastily levied some Pakhtun irregular troops.

 On 18 June 1848, 8,000 Bhawalpuris under Futteh Mohammed Khan, aided by 3,000 Sikh irregulars under Lieutenant Edwardes, fought 8,000 Sikhs under Rung Ram.
-The Bhawalpuris were repulsed in an attack on the Sikh positions, but the arrival of Lieutenant Edwardes' guns turned the scale, and at a second attempt the entrenchments were stormed and captured, with a loss to the victors of 300 men.
+The Bhawalpuris were repulsed in an attack on the Sikh positions, but the arrival of Lieutenant Edwardes' guns turned the scale towards the favour of the Bhawalpuris, and at a second attempt the entrenchments were stormed and captured, with a loss to the victors of 300 men.
 The Sikhs lost 500 killed in the action, and many more during their flight to Multan.

 Battle of Suddusain

 Fought 1 July 1848, when a force of Bhawalpuris and British 18,000 strong, under Lieutenant Edwardes, encountered 12,000 Sikhs under Malraj.
 The Sikhs attacked, but were beaten off, largely owing to the superiority of the British artillery, and defeated with heavy loss.
+The Bhawalpuris then proceeded to chase the remaining scattered Sikhs all the way to Multan.